PLStenger/plstenger.github.io/_informatics/2017-04-25-ggplot-sub-labels.md

 ---
-title: "install Monaco font like Texmate on gedit (Linux)"
+title: "How to create sub labels like Gene Ontology graph with Ggplot"
 collection: informatics
 type: ""
 permalink: /informatics/2017-04-25-ggplot-sub-labels